Member of Unemployment Insurance Fund (A-kasse) as a graduate

 *Lønsikring = possible to buy additional insurance.
 With lønsikring you can be covered for up to 90% of your salary.

 In Denmark you are free to choose which fund (A-kasse) you wish to belong to, but many people choose the fund that is traditionally associated with their degree course.
-The funds that graduates most often choose are:
+The funds that graduates often choose are for example:

 Min A-kasse - is open for anyone, regardless of education.
 Because of their tight cooperation with PROSA (the Union for IT professionals) "Min A-kasse" has many members among people who studies or are educated within IT.
 Has high member satisfaction and few complaints.